 The final landform will include two final voids (Figure 5).
-As described in Section 5.2.1, it is unlikely that perennial waterbodies will occur in the final voids and the salinity of any waterbody would trend upwards due to evapo-concentration.
+As described in Section 5.2.1, it is unlikely that perennial waterbodies will occur in the final voids.
 The final void waterbody is therefore considered to not be a reliable source for water users in the Project area.
-Notwithstanding the above, Clean TeQ will consult with the Lachlan Shire Council, relevant landholders, DI-Water and the DP&E regarding the potential use of the final void water at mine closure.
+Notwithstanding the above, SEM will consult with the LSC, relevant landholders, DPE-Water and the DPE regarding the potential use of the final void water at mine closure.